Types of Cataract Surgery

 Potential Vision Loss

-Vision loss does occur, but it is exceptionally rare, occurring in far less than 1 in 1,000 individuals.
-Severe complications like retinal damage or intraocular inflammation may result in this.
+Vision loss is exceptionally rare, occurring in less than 1 in 1,000 patients.
+Serious complications such as retinal damage or severe intraocular inflammation may be responsible.

 Post-Surgery Inflammation

-In fact, the vast majority of patients will have no permanent complications.
+The majority of patients experience no permanent complications.

 Risk of Retinal Detachment